Maintaining Our Forests

 Additional information about boulevard trees

-For more information, please see the City Ordinance #3043 Amending Chapter 12.32 Missoula Code Entitled "Comprehensive Tree and Shrub, Planting, Pruning, and Maintenance Regulations."
+For more information, please see the City Ordinance Number 3043 (PDF) Amending Chapter 12.32 Missoula Code Entitled "Comprehensive Tree and Shrub, Planting, Pruning, and Maintenance Regulations."

-Tree care and planting guidelines are found in the Technical Appendix.
+Tree care and planting guidelines are found in the Technical Appendix (PDF).